How do old phones help chimpanzees?

 Roots & Shoots in Action

-Throughout Term 1, JGIA will partner with MobileMuster, the only not for profit Government accredited mobile phone recycling program, and PhoneCycle, our official phone reseller, to allow schools to participate in our Mobile Phone Recycling campaign.
-All Australian primary and secondary schools are eligible to register using our sign-up page.
+Throughout Term 4, JGIA will partner with MobileMuster, the only not for profit Government accredited mobile phone recycling program, and PhoneCycle, our official phone reseller, to allow schools to participate in our Mobile Phone Recycling campaign.
+In the lead up to Term 4, all Australian primary and secondary schools will be eligible to register using our sign-up page.
 Following registration, schools will receive a digital welcome pack which includes information on how to setup your collection station, how to organise a visit from one of the Jane Goodall Institute Australia’s Roots & Shoots team, as well as promotional material and education resources.

 Win a personalised video and signed books from Dr Jane